-- 11. This guidance sets out a modular framework which can be used to plan and perform work on regulatory capital and RWAs or other related regulatory reporting.
+- 9. This guidance sets out a modular framework which can be used to plan and perform work on regulatory capital and RWAs or other related regulatory reporting.
 The breadth and depth of information which is used in the calculation of RWAs, capital and other regulatory ratios is vast, with different elements subject to different risks and cost benefits of assurance.
 However, different methods of calculation and different banks will have some processes and components in common, and there are requirements that are common to all banks.
-We have used these common areas to create a matrix of modules to help with scoping assurance work. - 12.
+We have used these common areas to create a matrix of modules to help with scoping assurance work. - 10.
 There will be instances when a reasonable or limited assurance opinion on a capital ratio may be required, but an alternative approach to assurance or other review work may be equally as useful or more beneficial.
-This guidance is neutral to the type of work to be performed, and aims to help all assurance providers, whether internal audit functions or external providers. - 13.
-The guidance can help with: - scoping assurance work; - identifying areas of potential complexity which should be taken into account; - considering materiality levels; - planning and performing the work; and - reporting upon work performed. - 14.
-Section 8 contains illustrative examples.
-These outline more detailed considerations for particular areas of subject matter including practical examples to help you. - 15.
-Reference to assurance describes a variety of reporting used to present evidence and/ or conclusions to management, those charged with governance, regulators or others.
-Depending upon the type of assurance provider performing the work, they may or may not be able to provide a formal assurance under international standards, for example ISAE 3000 Revised, Assurance Engagements Other than Audits or Reviews of Historical Financial Information (ISAE 3000).
-Where a reasonable or limited assurance opinion is referred to in this guidance, this will be explicitly stated.
-Use of the word assurance does not preclude anyone from using this guidance whether internal auditors, consultants or other non-audit assurance providers.
-Before commissioning a reasonable or limited assurance opinion under a recognised international standard (supplemented by applicable guidance), those seeking assurance should consider the costs and benefits of the work and the purpose of the resulting reporting. - 16.
-Whether assurance takes the form of a report from internal audit, a descriptive report or a reasonable or limited assurance opinion from an independent provider, the primary decisions must be what subject matter the work will cover, and a mutual understanding between the assurance provider and intended report recipient of the rationale for a particular area of focus, or where the piece of work fits within a wider programme.

-17. Illustration A may help you in this process:
+This guidance is neutral to the type of work to be performed, and aims to help all assurance providers, whether internal audit functions or external providers. - 11.
+The guidance can help with: - scoping a piece of work; - identifying areas of potential complexity which should be taken into account; - considering materiality levels; - planning and performing the work; and - reporting upon work performed. - 12.
+The final section contains illustrative examples.
+These outline more detailed considerations for particular areas of subject matter including practical examples to help you. - 13.
+Reference to assurance describes a variety of reporting used to present evidence and/or conclusions to management, those charged with governance, regulators or others.
+Where a reasonable or limited assurance opinion is referred to, this will be explicitly stated.
+Use of the word assurance does not preclude anyone from using this guidance whether internal auditors, consultants or other non-audit assurance providers. - 14.
+Whether assurance takes the form of a report from internal audit, a descriptive report or a reasonable or limited assurance opinion from an independent provider, the primary decisions must be what subject matter the work will cover, and a mutual understanding between the assurance provider and reporting receiver of the rationale for a particular area of focus, or where the piece of work fits within a wider programme. - 15.
+Illustration A may help you in this process: